AlexanderLilienbeck/briqs_UI/docs/implementation-plan/products-api-integration.md

 - Create type-specific rendering logic
 - Maintain consistent UI patterns
 - Use product type detection for display logic

-## Executor's Feedback or Assistance Requests

-*This section will be updated by the Executor during implementation*

 ## Success Metrics